stockoutscost-analysisinventoryroicalculator

 Weighted Stockout Rate = Σ(Product Stockout Rate × Product Revenue Share)

-If your top product (40% of revenue) stocks out 5% of days, and other products (60% of revenue) stock out 15% of days:
+If your top product (40% of revenue) stocks out 5% of days, and everything else (60% of revenue) stocks out 15% of days:

 Weighted Rate = (0.05 × 0.40) + (0.15 × 0.60) = 0.02 + 0.09 = 11%